1993 Paraguayan general election

 The Colorado Party remained the largest party in the Chamber of Deputies and the Senate, but lost the absolute majority it had held since 1963.
 The opposition Authentic Radical Liberal Party and National Encounter Party together held a majority of the seats in both chambers, later supplemented by the Colorado Reconciliation Movement, which broke away from the Colorado Party.
-Voter turnout was 69.0% in the presidential elections, 67.6% in the Chamber elections and 69.4% in the Senate elections.
+Voter turnout was 69% in the presidential and Senate elections and 68% in the Chamber elections.

 Conduct

 The elections were not entirely peaceful.
-On election day, an opposition television channel was raked by gunfire, and government officials cut the phone lines of opposition parties and independent election monitors.
+On election day an opposition television channel was raked by gunfire, and government officials cut the phone lines of opposition parties and independent election monitors.
 However, the phone lines were restored after intervention from Jimmy Carter.
 Despite confirmed cases of fraud, independent analysts concluded that the fraudulent activity had no effect on the outcome, and that Wasmosy's eight-point margin of victory was large enough to offset any illicit activity.
 Carter's team of international observers noted that opposition candidates tallied almost 60 percent of the vote between them.

-Previously, there had been only two years of liberal democracy in Paraguay before the 1989 coup.
-For much of that time, opposition had been barely tolerated, even when it was nominally legal.
+The elections completed a transition to full democracy in a country that had seen only two years of pluralism in its history before the 1989 coup.
+For much of the time before 1989, opposition had been barely tolerated, even when it was nominally legal.
 Even after Stroessner lifted a three-decade state of siege in 1987, opposition parties and newspapers continued to be suppressed, often brutally.
 In this climate, Stroessner had won all six of his contested bids for president (he appeared alone on the ballot in 1954 and 1958) with 70 percent or more of the vote, only dropping below 80 percent once.